• Skip to main content

 Stretching and Yoga can have positive benefits for kids during growth spurts.

-First, Yoga and stretching can activate the parasympathetic system, the rest and digest system.
+First, Yoga and stretching can activate the parasympathetic (the rest and digest system).
 This is the opposite of the sympathetic or stress system.
 So, this kind of bodywork can buffer some of the stress of a period of disequilibrium.

 I love these printable Yoga Cards and posters for kids.
-The cues on the back help with proper alignment, but really children will find what feels good, and in yoga — proper pose alignment is more about how it feels than how it looks.
-Also, the before bedtime sequence is a good one to help growing pains during growth spurts.
+The cues on the back help with proper alignment, but really, children will find what feels good, and in yoga — proper pose alignment is more about how it feels than how it looks.
+Also, the before-bedtime sequence is a good one to help with growing pains during growth spurts.

-If your child is having musculoskeletal growth, gentle stretching before bed can help decrease growing pains.
+If your child has musculoskeletal growth, gentle stretching before bed can help decrease growing pains.

-Kids can have really tight calves and hamstrings, partially due to bones growing faster than muscles.
-These are a few of the stretches my pediatrician recommended for my son during growth spurts.
+Kids can have really tight calves and hamstrings, partially because bones grow faster than muscles.
+These are some stretches my pediatrician recommended for my son during growth spurts.

 what to do about growing pains during growth spurts